pantheon-systems/documentation/source/_docs/sso-organizations.md

 categories: [managing]
 tags: [platform, organizations]
 ---
-[Single sign-on](/docs/sso/) (SSO) allows users to authenticate against your Identity Provider (IdP) when logging into the Pantheon Dashboard.
+Single sign-on (SSO) allows users to authenticate against your Identity Provider (IdP) when logging into the Pantheon Dashboard.
+For more information, see [SSO and Identity Federation on Pantheon](/docs/sso/).

 SAML SSO is included for Elite, Enterprise, and EDU+ customers.
 If you'd like to upgrade to an eligible plan, please contact [Sales](https://pantheon.io/why-pantheon-enterprise).
 Agencies interested in SAML SSO should reach out to their Partner Manager to see if they qualify.
 You must have a [Pantheon for Agencies](https://pantheon.io/agencies/pantheon-for-agencies) account and be a Pantheon Partner to qualify.